TedHusted/awake/awake.md/awake.md

 ###

-“I just don’t know, lieutenant, “says Park.
+“I just don’t know, lieutenant,“ says Park.
 “We can’t find a mechanical cause, and Brent didn’t seem to have any personal issues.
 He had a healthy bank account balance, credit card was always paid in full, and according to his sibling, Brent traveled to a different country every year for vacation.
 He played softball and video games, took holidays, and worked. — Life of Riley.”

 Park immediately regrets her choice of words.
 The news of Brent’s death the day before reached them just as the Thursday morning meeting started.